macoovacany/ejctAlcoholicApothecary/README.md

 ```
 AS A USER I want to list the drinks I have
 SO THAT I can see which cocktails I can make

+GIVEN THAT I only have certain drinks and ingredients
+WHEN I add stock
+THEN I can select my available stock (rather than an autocorrect) (in a modal too I imagine)

+WHEN I add ingredients
+THEN I can select my available ingredients

+WHEN I search cocktails
+THEN results are returned, including names and thumbnails

+WHEN I click on a drink
+THEN the ingredients and method are shown

+WHEN I add stock and ingredients
+THEN the selection is stored in local storage
+WHEN the page is refreshed
+THEN the selection is saved

+I figure we'll aim for this to be our MVP, of course we'll
+keep it open to adding more functionality, like an option to save
+favourite drinks or tracking inventory of available drinks etc.
 ```

 ## Wire frame